DeanLemans/deanlemans.github.io/content/folder-map.md

 │   │   │   ├── A Declaration of the Independence of Cyberspace.md
 │   │   │   ├── Alternative Shells.md
 │   │   │   ├── A system to organise your life.md
-│   │   │   ├── “Better note-taking” misses the point; what matters is “better thinking”.md
+│   │   │   ├── "Better note-taking" misses the point; what matters is "better thinking".md
 │   │   │   ├── Building a Second Brain The Definitive Introductory Guide.md
 │   │   │   ├── Building software to last forever.md
 │   │   │   ├── Data Visualization Challenge The Struggle to Visualize thousands of Zettelkasten Notes and How I Solved It.md